sathira10/oop-exam/part3_csharp_oop/readme.md

 ```

+### Boxing and Unboxing

 C# allows for a variable of value type to be implicitly converted into a reference type of the Object class.
 This operation is known as boxing, and once the value has been copied into the object, it is seen as a reference type.

 Unboxing converts the boxed value back into a variable of its value type.
 The unboxing operation must be explicit.
 If the object is not unboxed into the correct type, a **runtime** error will occur.